iamorlando/pimulator/README.md

 requires-python = ">=3.14"
 ```

+> [!NOTE]
-You can access the pimulator GitHub repo to see the fully built out example for a minimal Python/Rust mixed project.
+> You can access the [pimulator GitHub repo](https://github.com/iamorlando/pimulator) to see the fully built out example for a minimal Python/Rust mixed project.
+I built Pimulator specifically to show how one wires up Rust into Python.
+The project simulates Pi by naiviely sampling a circle with pseudo-random numbers.
+It implements this approach in rust and in python and lets you compare the performance aspects of this.
+You can see how the results of such comparison in [this notebook](https://github.com/iamorlando/pimulator/blob/main/notebooks/comparisons.ipynb).
 For now let's continue with our barebones, Python only, example.
 If you don't use `pyproject.toml`, you will need to add it to the root of your project.

 ## Maturin
 Maturin is a Python module that builds your Rust code and binds it to your Python.
 It builds your Rust into a binary.
 If you plan on publishing your Python via wheels rather than sharing your source, then Maturin will bind the Rust binary into the wheel.